Sisters of Frida would like to give huge congratulations to Zara Todd for her new post as the incoming director of ENIL.

 Photo Credit: Plan International//Jessica McDermott

-Eleanor Lisney is a founder member and coordinator of Sisters of Frida.
-She is an access advisor, an NUJ member on the London Independent Broadcasting New Media branch.
-She is also on the British Council Disability Advisory Panel and the web team of the International Network of Women with Disabilities.
-She was born in Malaysia and had lived in Strasbourg, France and studied at Austin, Texas.
-She co founded Culture Access CIC and #cripthevoteUK, set up before the snap elections this year.
+Eleanor Lisney is a campaigner, founder member and coordinator of Sisters of Frida, a disabled women’s collective.
+She is an access advisor, an aspiring creative practitioner and co founder of Culture Access CIC, which is about supporting access, bringing an inclusive edge intersectionally.
+She was born in Malaysia and has lived in Strasbourg, France and studied at Austin, Texas.
 She has written for Media Diversified andÂ is passionate about embedding intersectionality in all her work.

 Michelle Daley has over ten years experience working in the field of disability.
 She has worked for a number of organisations at local, national and international levels to develop, promote and implement policies on equality and diversity.
 She was one of the founder members of Sisters of Frida.
 Her work has played a major role in promoting and influencing the inclusion of disabled people in the mainstream society.